VW's Audi buys Ducati to expand brand portfolio

-BERLIN (Reuters) - Volkswagen’s (VOWG_p.DE) Audi division said it agreed to buy Italian motorcycle maker Ducati, adding a 12th brand to the German auto maker’s portfolio of passenger cars, trucks and ultra-luxury vehicles.
+BERLIN, April 18 (Reuters) - Volkswagen’s Audi division said it agreed to buy Italian motorcycle maker Ducati, adding a 12th brand to the German auto maker’s portfolio of passenger cars, trucks and ultra-luxury vehicles.

 The 20-member supervisory board of Europe’s largest car maker approved the purchase on Wednesday, Audi said in a statement.
 It did not disclose details of the deal, though sources told Reuters on April 17 that Audi agreed to buy Ducati for about 860 million euros ($1.13 billion).

-Ducati, which has won 13 rider’s Superbike World Championships since 1988, will extend Audi’s long-standing rivalry with BMW (BMWG.DE) to superbikes.
+Ducati, which has won 13 rider’s Superbike World Championships since 1988, will extend Audi’s long-standing rivalry with Bayerische Motoren Werke to superbikes.

-“As a sporty, global premium brand, Ducati is an excellent fit for Audi,” the company’s chief Rupert Stadler said.

-Audi said it aimed to complete the purchase of Ducati from Italy’s Investindustrial as quickly as possible once it has received approval by the relevant regulators.
+The company said it aimed to complete the purchase of Ducati as quickly as possible once it has received approval by the relevant regulators.

 Analysts have questioned the Ducati purchase, saying the move bears no economic or industrial logic and solely reflects VW Chairman Ferdinand Piech’s passion for the Italian company’s expertise on design and light engines.